dylanized/fffocus/README.md

 - Double click the button to reset the timer, then double click again to edit its duration
 - In the lower left corner of the page, there is a secret link to change the button color
 - Use multiple browsers?
 Set your secondary browser(s) homepages to http://fffocus.com/blank
+- Want a ticking sound?
+In the top right corner of the page, there's a secret link!

 Powered by: